 In the face of the growing downturn pressures, Chinese regulators are also carefully balancing short-term easing policies and long-term stability, said Nomura’s Lu.

 Chinese policymakers have signaled plans to bolster the economy through more fiscal loosening instead of monetary easing, while keeping the property market under check.
 But authorities have so far remained cautious on fiscal loosening with a moderate pace of government bond issuance.

-Yu Yongding, a member of the Chinese Academy of Social Sciences, said earlier that China should adopt more expansive fiscal policies to increase investment in infrastructure and public service but keep local governments’ borrowing from banks under control to avoid debt risks such as followed the 2008 stimulus.
+Yu Yongding, a member of the Chinese Academy of Social Sciences, said earlier that China should adopt more expansive fiscal policies to increase investment in infrastructure and public services but keep local governments’ borrowing from banks under control to avoid debt risks such as those that followed the 2008 stimulus.